 2. Follow the Autumn leaf trail

-Walking amongst the beauty of Autumn trees in full colour is one of the region's most outstanding drawcards.
+Wandering amid the beauty of autumn trees in full colour is something you just have to experience!
 Bounding and crunching though yellows, oranges and golds, deep crimsons and purples isn't just kids' stuff…it's pure fun no matter who you are.